Who Needs Assessment Tests?

 - If you are pursuing a degree or certificate at a Riverside Community College District campus, and if you have not taken any Math or English classes at your previous college, you will be required to take the Assessment Test.

 - If you have English or Math course work from another college, these can be evaluated to establish whether they fulfill prerequisites to future coursework.
-Please see "Going to College" for more information.
+Please see "Future Students" (near top of page) for more information.

 High School Concurrent Admissions Students